joel-cagla/Api-Doc-Ai-Tool/README.md

 1) The name of your output file, including the extension.
 This argument uses the -o flag (I.e. -o myOutputFile.md).
 2) -f or --functions extracts functions only from source files
 3) -t or --types extracts only types from source files.
+4) -r or --routes extracts only Express style routes from source files.

 For option #1 if no option is specified, the output file name will default to 'DocsFile.txt'.

-For options #2 and #3, if no option is specified all symbols are extracted.
+For all other options, if no option is specified all symbols are extracted.

 ### Installation: